ror-community/ror-site/content/blog/2023-09-13-openalex-case-study.md

 ### {{< figure src="/img/blog/openalex/justin_barrett.png" class="round-figure" alt="Justin Barrett" >}} Justin Barrett

 We have some idea because of the requests that we're getting -- the problem reports, or bug reports.
 We have a group of people that submit tickets for any number of reasons, and there are definitely a lot of graduate students that are asking us, "Hey, can you increase the limits for the API for this email address so that I can pull up more data?"
-Just based on the number of grad students that message us about increasing their API limits, I would think that those are one of our largest group of users for the API.
+Just based on the number of grad students that message us about increasing their API limits, I would think that those are one of our largest groups of users for the API.
 I can't imagine many other groups that are more prominent for API usage.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French